The Irish Postgraduate Application Process for International Students

 Finding the Right Fit

-Also, be ready to talk about why you’re interested in the specific university and course you’re applying to.
-Showing how your academic history aligns with the course, and tying in any related work experience, will help you stand out.
+Also, be ready to talk about why you’re interested in this specific university and course.
+Showing how your academic history aligns with the course and tying in related work experience will help you stand out.

 Other factors to consider: